munificent/craftinginterpreters/book/methods-and-initializers.md

 </aside>

-The code we wrote here follows a common pattern in optimization:
+The code we wrote here follows a typical pattern in optimization:

 1. Recognize a common operation or sequence of operations that is performance critical.
 In this case, it is a property access followed by a call.

-2. Add an optimized implementation of that pattern to the VM.
+2. Add an optimized implementation of that pattern.
 That's our `OP_INVOKE` instruction.

 3. Before the optimization kicks in, guard it with some conditional logic that validates that the pattern actually applies.
 If it does, stay on the fast path.
-Otherwise, fall back to the slower but more robust unoptimized behavior.
+Otherwise, fall back to a slower but more robust unoptimized behavior.
     Here, that means checking that we are actually calling a method and not accessing a field.

 As your language work moves from getting the implementation working *at all* to getting it to work *faster*, you will find yourself spending more and more